dtandersen/dv-driver-assist/README.md

 **Development**

 * Kotenuki - b99.4 conversion
+* Ajurna - settings debugging

 **Translation**

+The mod is translated into several languages.
+It uses the language selected in the game settings.
 If you would like to provide a translation for another language please join the Discord server.
+You may also submit a LANGUAGE.md file for instructions.

+* English - onebit
 * Deutsch - 𝓩𝓮𝓬𝓴𝓮_𝓓𝓲𝓻𝓴
 * Nederlands - NicoLodbrok
 * Français - Kronos